 Another thing about turkeys is that they typically don’t leave much of a blood trail.
 A string tracker can make a short job out of what would be a long trail.
 The Leather String Tracker works by attaching a small spool of string to the riser of your bow.
 The string is then tied to the front of the arrow.
 After the release of an arrow, the string starts unwinding from the spool.
 From there, it’s just a matter of following the string to your turkey.

 Wild turkeys can be surprisingly difficult to bring down.
 Many bowhunters misjudge the small vital locations on turkeys and learning proper shot placement is important.
 One of the best ways to learn is shooting targets.
-I prefer the Animal Vitals Master Turkey Targets as the vital sections add a nice feature to their life-like targets.

 Other Turkey Necessities: